astrophpeter/SFH-COSMOS/README.md

 * When binned by stellar mass, smooth galaxies have a lower SFR across overdensity.
 Over both redshift bins.
 Higher redshift has higher SFR generally across stellar mass bins.
 (See Darvish2016Fig1)

-* SHF isn't dependant on smooth / featured morphology.
+* SHF isn't dependent on smooth / featured morphology.
 Even for red type galaxies only.
 Red type were selected by plotting distribution of VmJ colour and dividing bimodal population by eye VmJ < 0.95. (see starpyplots)

-* SHF is dependant on environment.
+* SHF is dependent on environment.
 For low bin redshift (0-0.5) Med-Low have large hump in tq.
 High overdensity no hump in tq.

 ## Conculsions